Search: 2822 results

 and having found him, he brought him to Antioch.
 And it came to pass, that during a whole year they were jointly employed in that church, and taught a vast multitude, and they called for the first time in Antioch the disciples Christians.

-At that time certain Prophets came down from Jerusalem to Antioch,
+About that time some prophets came from Jerusalem to Antioch:

 Now about that time Herod the king stretched forth his hands to vex certain of the church.